 choklet, shondesh giggled and one of them piped up, “gondar, scaredy cat! gondar, fail in maths!”

-“two eights are sixtee… nine!” said the other, and did a prance.
+“two eights are sixtee… nine!” sang out the other, and did a prance.

 bor jethu walked in just then and bellowed, “what’s going on here? why this noise?!!”